S-35

 Plain Language

-Before using any electronic monitoring tool, employers must provide prior written notice to and obtain written consent from all affected employees and candidates.
-The notice must also be posted conspicuously.
-The notice must contain eleven enumerated disclosures covering the monitoring purpose, the specific data collected, collection schedule and frequency, whether data feeds into ADS tools, how data will be used in employment decisions and discipline, productivity assessment use, data storage location and retention period, why the monitoring is the least invasive method, the employee's right to refuse data sale/transfer, and how to exercise statutory rights.
+Before using any electronic monitoring tool, employers must provide detailed written notice to and obtain written consent from all affected employees and candidates, and must conspicuously post the notice.
+The notice must include eleven enumerated categories of information: the monitoring purpose, specific data collected and collection schedule, monitoring dates/times/frequency, whether data feeds into an ADS, whether data will be used for employment decisions, how data may be used in discipline or litigation, whether data will set productivity standards, data storage location and retention period, why the monitoring method is the least invasive available, a statement of the employee's right to refuse data sale/transfer, and instructions for exercising rights under the chapter.

 Statutory Text